 The new CEPA approach

-8. AGREES to the new CEPA approach as described in Annex 1, and encourages its implementation by Parties, IOPs and other partners, noting that it is designed to be complementary to existing CEPA activities;
+8. AGREES to the new CEPA approach as described in Annex 1, and encourages its implementation by Parties, IOPs and other partners, noting that it is designed to recognise and be complementary to existing CEPA activities;

 9. [ENCOURAGES Contracting Parties to cooperate, within regions using their CEPA Focal Points to increase the impact of each of their CEPA activities;]